NeuroCognitiveImagingLab/NCIL-website/index.md

 NCIL is located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.
 We are all Treaty people.

 We recognize that African Nova Scotians are a distinct people whose histories, legacies and contributions have enriched that part of Mi'kma'ki known as Nova Scotia for over 400 years.

-{%
-  include section.html
-  background="images/DSC_3730.jpg"
-  dark=true
-  size=full
-%}
+% capture text %}
 ## Our Research
 {:.center}